dominictarr/through/readme.markdown

 * Use `this.pause()` and `this.resume()` to manage flow.
 * Check `this.paused` to see current flow state. (write always returns `!this.paused`).

-This function is the basis for most of the syncronous streams in [event-stream](http://github.com/dominictarr/event-stream).
+This function is the basis for most of the synchronous streams in [event-stream](http://github.com/dominictarr/event-stream).

 ``` js